← Back to Blog

 Mar 20263.45913

-The shape is the useful artefact here.
-The overall score is creeping up, the persistent Must-Do count is going down, and the new-finding rate is roughly stable (the tenant is generating new issues at a normal pace; remediation is simply faster than creation).
-Absent the monthly data, none of this would be visible; the client would just have a feeling that things were getting better.
+The shape is the useful artifact.
+Overall score is creeping up, persistent Must-Do count is going down, new-finding rate is roughly stable (the tenant is generating new issues at a normal pace; remediation is simply faster than creation).
+Absent the monthly data, none of this would be visible — the client would just have a feeling that things were getting better, and you would have nothing to renew on.

 Known limits